 How long does Imitrex stay in your system?

 Imitrex will work for a few hours after you take a dose.
-However, its effect will gradually lessen as the drug is broken down by your body.
+However, its effect will gradually lessen as your body breaks down the drug.
 It can take about 10 to 12 hours before Imitrex is fully out of your system.

 Here are answers to some frequently asked questions about Imitrex.